hbacelar8/mondo/README.md

 - Displays anime information including time to next episode for releasing anime and anime relations;
 - Allows you to modify an anime entry: status, episode progress and score;
 - Downloads torrent files or with magnetic links from different sources directly from the application for every anime;
-- Plays next episode directly from the app after configuring the folder with the anime episodes and automatically sync to Anilist after finished watching;
+- Plays next episode directly from the app after configuring anime folder and automatically syncs to Anilist after finished watching;
 - Discord Rich Presence integration.

 *Mondo is currently in pre-release build, errors might and will happen.
 Also, new features are still to be implemented.*